Behavior Trees and State Machines in Robotics Applications: Introduction

 \textbf{RQ2.} \emph{How are these languages (libraries) engineered in practice?}

 For the identified \chg{behavior-tree} and \chg{state-machine} \chg{DSLs}, we studied the key design principles and language implementations.
-By studying the language implementations, we capture the used techniques and practices in the robotic community.
-By analyzing these languages that originate from the practice of roboticists, we can understand better the design concepts needed in robotics and discuss potential improvements.
+By studying the language implementations, we capture the techniques and practices that are used in the robotics community.
+By analyzing languages that originate from the practice of roboticists, we can understand the design concepts needed in robotics better and discuss potential improvements.

 \textbf{RQ3.} \emph{How are behavior-tree and state-machine models used in robotics projects?}